Liubao Tea:

 Originating in Liubao in Cangwu County, Guangxi Province, Liubao Tea is known as dark tea.
 When the tea leaves are harvested, they are sprayed with water and covered with tarps to keep the humidity levels high until they have reached the proper level of fermentation.
 The leaves are then dried and sorted.
 The tea is packaged in several different ways.
 Traditionally the tea was packed very tightly in bamboo baskets to make storing and transporting more convenient.
-Another way that is popular with minority groups is to pack the still damp tea leaves into a piece of bamboo.
-The bamboo is held over a fire and when the tea leaves are dried they shrink, so more leaves are packed in.
+Another way that is popular with minority groups is to pack the still-damp tea leaves into a piece of bamboo.
+The bamboo is held over a fire, and when the tea leaves are dried, they shrink, so more leaves are packed in.
 This process is continued until the bamboo tube is full.
 The tea can be stored in the bamboo until it is wanted.
-Then the bamboo is split open and the tea removed.
+Then, the bamboo is split open, and the tea is removed.
 Another way of packaging the tea is to compress it into cakes.
 The cakes are flat and can be easily stored.
-Like most dark teas, Liubao Tea can be stored for many decades and in fact ages like wine to become mellower and better tasting.
-When brewed, the tea liquor is dark red and the flavor of the tea is very natural with a slight hint of betel nuts and leaves a lasting aftertaste.
+Like most dark teas, Liubao Tea can be stored for many decades and, in fact, ages like wine to become mellower and better tasting.
+When brewed, the tea liquor is dark red, and the flavor of the tea is very natural with a slight hint of betel nuts and leaves a lasting aftertaste.

 Tantang Maojian Tea is produced in Guangxi's Songbo and Liulu Mountains at a height of more than 1,000 meters.
-The area has plenty of rain making the area ideal for the production of tea.
-The process for producing the tea is quite extensive and over ten steps are required to make the final products.
+The area has plenty of rain, making it ideal for the production of tea.
+The process of producing the tea is quite extensive, and over ten steps are required to make the final products.
 The taste of the brewed tea is very fragrant and clear.

 Tailor-make a China tour incl.Guilin.